Glossary Pricing Analytics

 What is Pricing Analytics?

-Pricing analytics involves the collection, aggregation, and analysis of pricing data from various sources.
+Pricing analytics involves collecting, aggregating, and analyzing pricing data from various sources.

 By analyzing historical data, companies can also identify which products are more profitable over time and adjust their prices accordingly.